CassandraNaka/Portfolio/README.md

 # Cassandra Naka | People Analytics Portfolio
 Welcome!
-I'm a human resources professional with a passion for data analysis.
+I'm a HR professional with a passion for data analysis.
 With over 7 years of experience in human resources, I am transitioning into a career in people analytics.

 This repository showcases a collection of my data analysis projects, highlight my proficiency with Excel, SQL and Power BI.